California Exclusion List Screening Requirements

 While the primary part of the Medicaid Manual does not refer to screening upon hire, there are a large number of programs that operate under the umbrella of the Medicaid Program with manuals of their own that supplement the main Provider Enrollment Manual.
-The manuals of at least 20 of these “programs within the program” have a an appendix that states that requires providers screen upon hiring and contracting, and least monthly thereafter, to ensure compliance with Federal regulations at 42 CFR 1001.1901(b) and State Medicaid Director Letter #09-001 from the Centers for Medicare & Medicaid Services (CMS).
+The manuals of at least 20 of these “programs within the program” have an appendix that states that require providers screen upon hiring and contracting, and least monthly thereafter, to ensure compliance with Federal regulations at 42 CFR 1001.1901(b) and State Medicaid Director Letter #09-001 from the Centers for Medicare & Medicaid Services (CMS).

 B. Continuously Conduct Screens

 Additionally, the 2009 CMS Letter asked states to require providers to:

 - Require providers to comply with exclusion screening obligations as a condition of enrollment;

 - Screen all employees and contractors against the Office of the Inspector General’s Federal List of Excluded Individuals/Entities (LEIE) monthly to capture any exclusions and reinstatements that have occurred since the last search;